To ensure good eye health and vision, we are very proud to offer the following services:

 Macular degeneration is a deterioration of the central portion of the retina, the inside layer of the eye that records the images we see and sends them through the optic nerve from the eye to the brain for processing.
 The macula, or the center of the retina, is responsible for focusing central vision in the eye and controls our ability to see and process information.request an appointment

 Cataracts cause a clouding of the lens in the eye, making your vision appear to be foggy.
 Cataracts are the most common cause of vision loss in people over 40 and are the leading cause of blindness in the world.

-Your eyes are meant to naturally adjust to normal light changes, adjust focus, and allow us to see both near and far.
+Most of our elderly patients have already had their cataracts removed.
+However, in some instances cataracts become inoperable.
+In that instance, low vision care is the answer.
 Your lens is primarily made up of water and proteins.
 The proper arrangement of these proteins is what contributes to normal vision.
 Some of these proteins clump together forming a clouding of the lens.request an appointment

 Glaucoma occurs from damage to the eye’s optic nerve and can often lead to loss of vision and blindness.
-To detect glaucoma, our highly trained doctors will perform a proper screening to determine severity, examine the damage, and help you manage your glaucoma.

 Low vision is described as a vision problem that makes it difficult to perform everyday activities yet it can’t be fixed with glasses, contacts or standard treatments.